Vermont Watershed Grants

 - While all projects will be considered, the following are being emphasized in this year’s cycle:

-- Education and practical outreach concerning measures to protect or restore stream/river corridor habitat.
+- Education and practical outreach concerning watershed flood resiliency and implementing measures to protect or restore stream/river corridor habitat.

 - The following are not eligible for funding: